Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2016-07-26-advanced-assets-components.md

 ## Usage - General

-In order to take advantage of the automatic activation of any of these components, it is necessary to activate the OSGi component `com.adobe.acs.commons.dam.impl.CustomComponentActivatorListServlet`.
-To do this, create a new node of type `sling:OsgiConfig` in any valid `config` folder in the repository.
+In order to take advantage of the automatic activation of any of these components, it is necessary to activate an OSGi component which handles the activation.
+To do this, create a new node named `com.adobe.acs.commons.dam.impl.CustomComponentActivatorListServlet` of type `sling:OsgiConfig` in any valid `config` folder in the repository.

 ## History